Online learning recommenced across the district on Monday, Jan. 4. Visit PV Assist for online resources.

 Influenza is spread easily from person to person; when someone who has it sneezes, coughs or even talks, the virus passes into the air and can be breathed in by anyone nearby.
 People can also become infected by touching something, such as a surface or object, with influenza virus on it and then touching their mouth or nose.

-Read more flu facts on the National Foundation for Infectious Diseases' website.
+Read more flu facts on the CDC's website.